Why we are The Kettledrum Inn

 The gallery below shows the refurbishment of The Kettledrum Inn 1861.

-“The most famous racehorse that ever lived in East Lancashire.”
+“The most famous racehorse from East Lancashire.”

 Although the name, kettledrum, relates to a musical instrument, a drum, in the percussion family here it refers to an outstanding thoroughbred horse.
 Its huge drum of a heart took it to stardom for the Towneley family in 1861 when entered into the Epsom Derby.